 - In another pot fry thinly sliced onions until golden.

 - Now add meat and haleem spice mix to it.
 Mix well and stir fry on high heat for 2-3 minutes until the color of meat changes.
 Then fill the pot with just enough to barely cover the meat.
-Bring it to boil, then cover the pot tightly and cook for 30-45 minutes until tender.
-Meat curry is ready, let it cool.

-- Remove meat (and bones, if using) from the curry with a slotted spoon, set aside.
-Add the gravy to the grains and lentil and blend it with an immersion blender. ( Add cold water if the mixture is too thick to avoid too much strain on the machine.)
+- Add the remaining gravy to the grains and lentil and blend it with an immersion blender. ( Add cold water if the mixture is too thick to avoid too much strain on the machine.)
+Set aside.

 For Tempering